Everything you need to know about obtaining a signage permit in Minneapolis, Minnesota — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Minnesota Secretary of State at sos.state.mn.us.

-Before applying, verify that your business location in Minneapolis's Hennepin County is properly zoned for your intended use.
-Contact the Minneapolis planning department.
+Before applying, verify your business location in Minneapolis's Hennepin County is properly zoned for your intended use.
+Contact the Minneapolis planning department for a zoning verification letter.

 Collect all necessary paperwork including signage permit application, detailed sign specifications (size, materials, lighting), property location and sign placement diagram.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

 Navigating Minnesota's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Minneapolis regulations.